kenrick95/nikku/CONTRIBUTING.md

    pnpm dev
    ```
 3. Open `http://localhost:5173` in browser
-4. Do code changes in `app/` folder and changes will reflects in browser as soon as you save the changes.
+4. Do code changes in `app/` (or `packages/brstm`) folder and changes will reflects in browser as soon as you save the changes.

-If you change things in `packages/brstm` folder, for it to reflect in browser, you have to restart dev server